marija-marinkovic-m/React-Challenge---Part-2/README.md

 ```

 ### Other libraries
 As you can see, I avoid using additional modules/libraries, if I don't have to.
-Here I've used `currency-symbol-map` for convenience, and fetch polyfill for the precaution.
+Here I've used [`currency-symbol-map`](https://www.npmjs.com/package/currency-symbol-map) for convenience, and [fetch polyfill](https://www.npmjs.com/package/whatwg-fetch) as the precausion.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).